 5.1.1.2.2 Semantic interoperability

-Semantic interoperability is mainly used to describe functionality for services provided by oneM2M compliant devices (M2M Devices).
-For example. different, oneM2M compliant types of washing machines may all perform a functionality like "washing-function" ,"drying-function", "select wash temperature"…, however the oneM2M resources (containers), through which these functions can be accessed, can have different resourceNames, child-structures and type of content.
-In this case an ontology - represented as an OWL file -contains the specific types of the M2M Application Service and/or Common Service of the M2M Device (e.g. CRUD operation, resourceNames, child-structures and type of content, etc.) together with the functionality of that service (e.g. "washing-function").
+Semantic interoperability is mainly used to describe functions provided by oneM2M compliant devices (M2M Devices).
+For example, different, oneM2M compliant types of washing machines may all perform a Function like "washing-function" ,"drying-function", "select wash temperature"…, however the oneM2M resources (containers), through which these functions can be accessed, can have different resourceNames, child-structures and type of content.
+In this case an ontology - represented as an OWL file -contains the specific types of the M2M Application Service and/or Common Service of the M2M Device (e.g. CRUD operation, resourceNames, child-structures and type of content, etc.) together with the Function of that service (e.g. "washing-function").

 Each ontology that describe a specific type of M2M Device needs to be derived from the oneM2M Base Ontology.
 In particular the device type needs to be mapped (e.g. by sub-typing) into the concept "Device" of the oneM2M Base Ontology.